killermann/ipm/content/articles/literal-transphobia.md

 > **_______-phobia:** a range of negative attitudes (e.g., fear, anger, intolerance, invisibility, resentment, erasure, or discomfort) that one may have or express toward _______ people."

-"Fear" is still in there (so people sit down and shut up), but it's followed with all the ways we usually see this concept showing up.
+"Fear" is still in there (which makes sense, because it has the suffice "-phobia"), but it's followed by all the ways we usually see this concept showing up, the ways we were hoping to focus on.

 We didn't want the word to be 1:1 connected to fear or being afraid, and only surface that idea when it's used.
 We just needed a word to talk about a thing we were seeing everywhere, and hoping to disrupt, the byproducts of heterosexism and cissexism (and the other -isms).

-_We know you're not afraid of gay people, breh.
-We get it.
-You're just intolerant, and so are lots of other people, and this is the word we're using to talk about that, so let's talk about that._
+_We know you're not afraid of gay people.
+We get that.
+You're just intolerant, and so are lots of other people, and this is the word -- imperfect as it may be -- that we're using to talk about that, so let's talk about that._

 But then a lot of us started seeing something else.